 Scholarly Commons Citation

 Bratton, William W., "Berle and Means Reconsidered at the Century's Turn" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 53.
+53.